Zizia aurea - Golden Alexander

 Growing and Maintenance Tips:

-Easy to grow, it will self-seed and is adaptable to many soil conditions.
+Easy to grow and adaptable to many soil conditions.
+Typically short-lived, but it will self-seed to maintain its presence.

 Additional Notes about Golden Alexander: